BoniFederico/ComputerVision/README.md

 Note: ------------------------------------------------------------------------------------

+!! -> The file that has to be executed is "Project.m"

+!! -> In the Project.m file header, you can change the ImageSet variable to switch between image sets.
+ImageSet=false to use the images from lab lecture 1, ImageSet=true to use the images from the smartphone.

 !! -> Optimization ToolBox is needed to use the fsolve function.

-!! -> In the Project file header, you can change the ImageSet variable to switch between image sets.
-ImageSet=false to use the images from lab lecture 1, ImageSet=true to use the images from the smartphone.
+!! -> ComputerVision ToolBox is needed to use the detectCheckerboardPoints function.